-The training centre(s) for the 120-week period of supervised training must be supported by at least one Diplomate from each of the ECVDI[®], ECVIM, ECVS, ECVN, ECVP or those with equivalent qualifications.
+The training centre(s) for the 120-week period of supervised training must be supported by at least one Diplomate from each of the ECVDI®, ECVIM, ECVS, ECVN, ECVP or those with equivalent qualifications.
+A maximum of 30% of the total supervision can be remote, and the supervisor should be available online during the entirety of the supervised time.
 If not detailed in the training programme, an explanatory letter must be provided by the Supervisor to confirm the qualifications of each specialist and their role in the programme.